 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
-The default contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
+The automatic contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee decides on a different contribution rate.

 Solo or Individual 401(k) Plan

-These are are meant for people who are self-employed, or a business where the only employee is a spouse.
-Contributions can be deducted from taxable income and gains grow tax-deferred until withdrawn.
-This allows participants to make higher contributions as they can make contributions both as a worker and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance surpasses $250,000.
+Solo and Individual 401(k) plans are are meant for owner-only businesses, or a business where the only employee is a spouse.
+Contributions are tax deductible and the money is taxed when it's withdrawn.
+This allows participants to save more as they can make contributions both as a worker and a businesses owner.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance exceeds $250,000.

-What plan works best for your and your employees depends on your business and your and your employees' needs.
-If you're interested in establishing a 401(k) plan for your small Westwood, MO business, schedule a meeting with a member of our team today to learn more about the benefits and options available to you.
+The "best" plan for your will depend on your business and employees.
+If you're interested in establishing a 401(k) plan for your small Westwood, MO business, schedule a meeting with one of our advisers today to learn more about the benefits and options available to you.

-How a Financial Advisor Can Help Your Westwood, MO Small Business With Your 401(k) Plans
+How a Financial Advisor Can Help Small Westwood, MO Businesses With Their 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some Westwood, MO employers may still be cautious, as they may not have the knowledge, time, or interest to establish and operate a plan.
+Given the great things a 401(k) plan can do for a small business, some Westwood, MO employers might still be cautious, as they may not have the know-how, time, or interest to establish and operate a plan.
 That’s where a financial advisor can help.
-Here are some ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:
+Here are some some of the many ways that a financial advisor can help make your life easier in regards to your small business's 401(k) plan:

-- Plan design — A few detailed Google searches can't come close to offering the same level of skill and experience as a professional retirement consultant.
+- Plan design — A handful of detailed Google searches are a poor replacement for years of experience and everyday interaction with retirement plans.
 Financial advisors can work with small business owners to develop a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.
+They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.

-- Initiating and operating a plan — There are numerous requirements you must follow when initiating your small business 401(k).
+- Initiating and managing a plan — There are specific steps you must take when beginning your small business 401(k).
 You must:

 - Adopt a written plan document